 We've all been waiting anxiously for the weather to cool down, the leaves to start changing colors, and to pull our favorite sweater out from the back of our closet.
 Fall has officially arrived, and it's time to enjoy all that mother nature offers this time of year.
 We've listed our favorite outdoor activities to enjoy in the Council Bluffs area below so you can plan your next autumn adventure!

 After a long day exploring the outdoors, unwind with a relaxing stay in a Council Bluffs hotel.
-In fact, several hotel properties are offering a special discounted rate for all you nature lovers!
-Click on our hotel packages to browse and book today.
+Click on our hotel options to browse and book today.

 There are so many places to hike and enjoy the crisp fall air in Council Bluffs!
 In the heart of the city, you will find Fairmount Park, which is an autumn paradise.
 The park is lined with various native trees, and there are numerous trails and lookout spots to enjoy.